 “Don’t go reaching for your rifle, Spike,” one man called.
 “Don’t ya recognize us?”

-Virgil hadn’t heard that name for over a year, and it drove an icy shiver up his spine; even though he stood beneath the blazing sun without a hint of shade to his east or west — he felt the chill of it creeping across his shoulders.
+Virgil hadn’t heard that name for more than a year, and it drove an icy shiver up his spine.
+Even though he stood beneath the blazing sun without a hint of shade to his east or west, he felt the chill of it creeping across his shoulders.
 Only when they drew closer did he recognize the man who rode in the center as Sean O’Brien.
 To his right, and still as tall and thin as a blade of dried buffalo grass, rode Noah Ford.
 The man on the left Virgil did not know, but what he saw of the man he did not like.
 The rider gnawed on a chunk of stick tobacco, and the auburn colored juice that came from it, mixed with his saliva, accumulated at the sides of his mouth, blemishing the hairs of his over-grown, brown mustache to a copper-gold.
-A beige Stetson hat with a broad, white and black sorrel horsehair band sat at the center of his head, the wide brim on either side of the finger, pinched crown, winged upward.
+A beige Stetson hat with a broad, white and black sorrel horsehair band sat at the center of his head, the wide brim on either side of the finger-pinched crown winged upward.
 Strapped to his right hip, and tied down, rested a Remington single-action ’75 army issue, cleaned and well oiled.
-The grip of the Remington handgun as smooth as a sheet of glass.
+The grip of the Remington was as smooth as a sheet of glass.
 Virgil guessed that he was the quick-gun of the gang, as he knew both Sean and Noah were slow at slapping leather.
-Their specialty was a shot in the back and as far away from their targets as possible.
+Their specialty was a shot in the back, as far away from their targets as possible.

-The three men pull their horses to a stop a respectable distance from where Virgil Malone stood.
+The three men pulled their horses to a stop a respectable distance from where Virgil Malone stood.

 “How lon’ has it bein’, Spike?”
 Sean O’Brien grinned as he spoke.
 “Must be goin’ on for at least a year and a bit?”